How to file an Ohio annual report

 Discern automates your Ohio compliance and beyond

 Ohio's unique filing rules create unnecessary complexity.
-While most corporations and LLCs skip annual reports entirely, professional entities face biennial deadlines in even years, partnerships file in odd years, and nonprofits report every five years.
+While most corporations and LLCs skip annual reports entirely, professional associations face biennial deadlines in even years, LLPs file in odd years, and nonprofits report every five years on rolling anniversaries.
+Add in the two-year reinstatement deadline under Senate Bill 98, and the margin for error just got tighter.

 Try Discern today.